AdobeDocs/commerce-admin.en/help/getting-started/login-urls.md

 - `http://mydomain.com/admin`
 - `http://www.mydomain.com/admin`

-## Commerce account
+## [!DNL Commerce] account

-Your [Commerce account](commerce-account-create.md) provides access to information about your products and services, account settings, billing history, and support resources.
-To access your account, go to the main Commerce site and click **My Account** in the upper-right corner.
+Your [[!DNL Commerce] account](commerce-account-create.md) provides access to information about your products and services, account settings, billing history, and support resources.
+To access your account, go to the main Commerce site and click **[!UICONTROL My Account]** in the upper-right corner.

 ## Customer account

 While you are learning your way around the store, make sure to set up a test [customer account](https://docs.magento.com/user-guide/customers/customer-account.html), so you can experience the store and checkout process from the customer’s perspective.

-## Sample Data
+## Sample data

 Adobe provides a sample data set that includes a sample store with more than 250 products (about 200 of them are configurable products), categories, promotional price rules, CMS pages, banners, and so on.
 Sample data uses the _Luma_ theme on the storefront.
 [Installing this sample data](https://devdocs.magento.com/guides/v2.4/install-gde/install/sample-data-after-magento.html) is optional, but can be helpful for testing and developing customizations for your eCommerce business.